cultural-impact-of-warfare

 Long-term Consequences

 In Central Asia, Timur is revered as a national hero, especially in Uzbekistan.
 Under Soviet and later independent rule, his image was promoted as unifier of the region.
 Monuments to him dominate the center of Tashkent and Samarkand, and history textbooks emphasize his role in reviving Samarkand as a cultural capital.
+The Uzbek government has invested heavily in restoring Timurid-era monuments and promoting tourism to sites like the Registan.
 Conversely, scholars in Iran and India often emphasize the destruction and human costs of his campaigns, condemning him as a ruthless warlord.
 The double-edged legacy—civilization builder and destroyer—remains contested.
+Modern historiography also grapples with the ethical implications of Timur’s policies, especially the systematic use of mass violence.